mheap/nexmo-developer/_partials/reusable/configure-webhook-urls.md

 ### Webhooks in production use

-If the Webhook URLs for messages in your Nexmo Account are already in production use and you would like a second one for using the Messages API, please email [support@nexmo.com](mailto:support@nexmo.com) and ask for a sub API Key.
+If the Webhook URLs for messages in your Vonage API Account are already in production use and you would like a second one for using the Messages API, please email [support@nexmo.com](mailto:support@nexmo.com) and ask for a sub API Key.